Battle of Cape St. Vincent (1780)

-The Battle of Cape St. Vincent (Batalla del Cabo de San Vicente) was a naval battle that took place off the southern coast of Portugal on 16 January 1780 during the American Revolutionary War.
-In 1779 Spain had joined its ally France, which was allied with the Americans, in war against Britain.
-A British fleet under Admiral Sir George Rodney defeated a Spanish squadron under Don Juan de Lángara.
-The battle is sometimes referred to as the Moonlight Battle (batalla a la luz de la luna) because it was unusual for naval battles in the Age of Sail to take place at night.
-It was also the first major naval victory for the British over their European enemies in the war and proved the value of copper-sheathing the hulls of warships.
+The Battle of Cape St. Vincent (Batalla del Cabo de San Vicente) was a fleet action fought off Cape St. Vincent on 16–17 January 1780 during the American Revolutionary War.
+A Royal Navy fleet under Admiral of the White Sir George Rodney defeated a smaller Spanish Navy fleet under Squadron Commander Juan de Lángara in what became known as the Moonlight Battle (batalla a la luz de la luna), unusual since the Age of Sail saw almost exclusively daytime battles.
+It was the first major British naval victory of the war, and proved the maneuvering value of copper sheathed hulls.